NCI-ITEB/tumor_epidemiology_approaches/sessions/session_4/practical.md

 In <code>bwa mem</code> options, <code>-t</code>specifies the number of threads. <code>-R</code> specifies the read header lines. <code>-</code> indicates taking the input from the standard input.
 In this example, we used the pipes to redirect the standard output of last command (aka, fastp) as the standard input into the next command (bwa).
 So we use this option to tell the script take the output from command as the input data.
 In <code>samtools sort</code> options, <code>-T</code> is the prefix of temporary files. <code>-m</code> and <code>-@</code> specify the memory per thread and the number of threads, respectively. <code>-O</code> specifies the output format.

 **6\.** Now we have a sorted raw alignment BAM file.
 In the next section of the script, we mark read pairs that are likely to have originated from duplicates of the same DNA fragments uing [picard tools](https://broadinstitute.github.io/picard/).
-The picard tools package contains multiple commands, and the command lines look like this:
-<code>java [java opts] -jar $PICARDJARPATH/picard.jar COMMAND [options] </code>

 <!--{% include image-modal.html link="practical_assets/Step1_3.PNG" %}-->
 ```bash